How to Make Rainbow Jell-O Shots: Recipe With Pictures

 - Start making the red Jell-O. Empty all four packages into a large bowl, and add 4 cups of boiling water.
-Mix vigorously, until all the gelatin is disolved.
-Add 4 cups of ice cold vodka (keep the vodka bottle in the freezer until you need it) and stir.
+Mix vigorously, until all the gelatin is dissolved.
+Add 4 cups of ice-cold vodka (keep the vodka bottle in the freezer until you need it) and stir.

 - Now comes the time-consuming part.
 Grab your syringe and fill it up with the Jell-O liquid mixture.
 Shoot 10 mL of the liquid into each shot glass.
 It's going to take some time if you're making 150 shots, but the results will be much more impressive if all the layers are uniform!